google-deepmind/mujoco_playground/README.md

 6. Install playground: `uv pip install -e ".[all]"`
 7. Verify installation (and download Menagerie): `python -c "import mujoco_playground"`

+#### Important Note on GPU Precision:
+Users with NVIDIA Ampere architecture GPUs (e.g., RTX 30 and 40 series) may experience reproducibility issues in mujoco_playground due to JAX’s default use of TF32 for matrix multiplications.
+This lower precision can adversely affect RL training stability.
+To ensure consistent behavior with systems using full float32 precision (as on Turing GPUs), please run `export JAX_DEFAULT_MATMUL_PRECISION=highest` in your terminal before starting your experiments (or add it to the end of `~/.bashrc`).

 #### Madrona-MJX (optional)

 For vision-based environments, please refer to the installation instructions in the [Madrona-MJX](https://github.com/shacklettbp/madrona_mjx?tab=readme-ov-file#installation) repository.